Hello Planning Mashers!

 But you can fill it out for a completely different look.

 Here I went for a basic hatching technique.
 Two tips here.
 First.
-Try to keep your lines parallel and equal distance from each other.
+Try to keep your lines parallel and at equal distance from each other.
 Second – you might want to use a thinner pen for this effect.

 I hope you liked these, and I’m excited to see you try them, be sure to share your work in our Facebook Group.